DMessham/MULT213/a1/plan.md

 A web app i can use use for the buses in my city, that will work on devices that the official app doesnt support

 ## FOR A1
+get & display nearby stops
-just get info about a route, and a stop
+get & display all routes that go by a specified stop

 ## Planned features (LONG TERM)
     - realtime info for routes i use frequently